How I Finally Organized My Life so I Could Enjoy my Family

 I got tired of not knowing what was going to be for supper.
 On the afternoons I was gone at speech practice these last few months, having something in the crockpot / slow cooker for the evening meal was fabulous.
 I sincerely believe slow cookers are as valuable to a busy mom as a life raft is to a person who is drowning.

 Basically what I do to meal plan is look at every week and figure out what we had going on as far as events or commitments.
 It made it easy to decide whether I needed a freezer and/or crock pot meal or whether I could make something more time-intensive each night.
 I have a programmable crock pot similar to this one:

-Most of my crock pot recipes can be found on my Crock Pot Pinterest Board.
-So easy to access from the app on my iPad!
-There is a great cookbook I use frequently called Fix-It and Forget It.
+I keep most of my crockpot recipes on Pinterest but a great cookbook I use frequently is called Fix-It and Forget It.
 I also have a couple recipes that I’ve shared on my blog, which we use during the cold months:

 3. I began a basic cleaning and taught my kids how to clean too.